it-dept-cis/Essential-Guide-to-Election-Security/docs/source/BPs/asset_management.rst

 Organizations operating at a |Maturity2| or |Maturity3| maturity should take additional actions, including

-#. maintaining digital inventory records
+#.
+Maintaining digital inventory records.
-#. applying asset tags, and
+#.
+Applying asset tags.
-#. implementing software tools to discover physical devices on your networks.
+#.
+Implementing software tools to discover physical devices on your networks.

 Enterprise tools exist to automate this process and if you are at a higher maturity, you should be implementing one of them.